 7. Based on the world population, it is projected that per capita expenditure on clothing will be USD 230.90.
 Enterprise App

-8. It is anticipated that the amount of clothing purchased will rise by 1.3% by 2025.
-Enterprise App
+8. It is anticipated that the amount of clothing will experience a volume growth of 1.3% in 2027.
+Statista

 9. Every year, the global fashion industry produces between 100 and 150 billion articles of clothing. fashion united